refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 We'll do this by adding an `action` column to the table on the List page and an edit button for each row.
 When clicked on, the edit button will redirect users to the edit page of the corresponding record on its row.

-First, return to the `UserList` file and import the `EditButton` components from refine:
+First, return to the `UserList` file and import the `EditButton` components from Refine:

 ```tsx title="src/pages/UserList.tsx"
 import { useDataGrid, DataGrid, GridColumns, List, Stack, EditButton } from "@refinedev/mui";
 ```

-The `EditButton` component uses refine’s `useNavigation` hook under the hood to redirect users to the edit page of resources.
+The `EditButton` component uses Refine’s `useNavigation` hook under the hood to redirect users to the edit page of resources.

 Refer to the documentation to learn more about the [`useNavigation`](https://refine.dev/docs/api-reference/core/hooks/navigation/useNavigation/) hook.